guguji666666/GJS-MDC-Tips/Useful KQL/README.md

-# ARG list all subscriptions
+# ARG list all subscriptions under your tenant

 ```kusto
 resourcecontainers